 Enrollment process for 2013-2014:

-The enrollment period for grades 1 – 12 for the 2013-2014 academic year will be January 7, 2013 through February 28, 2013.
-If we have more applications than openings, a lottery will be held on March 1, 2013.
-Student applications received after that date will be placed on the waiting list in the order received.
+The enrollment period for grades 1 – 12 for the 2013-2014 academic year ended with the lottery on March 1, 2013.
+While we will still accept applications, any applications from this point forward will be placed on the waiting list in the order received.
+We do have openings in the 10th and 11th grades.

 The application process – three steps

-2. While Open Houses are the best way to learn about our school, it is also possible to schedule a tour of the school on a regular school day.
-If you would like to sit in on a class, please make that known so we can make appropriate arrangements.
-Please call Lydia McAnerney to schedule a visit on a Tuesday or Thursday.
-We try to schedule tours at 10 am and 1 pm to minimize classroom interruptions.
+2. While Open Houses are the best way to learn about our school, it is also possible to schedule a tour of the school on a regular school day at 10 am or 1:30 pm.
+If you would like to sit in on a class, please make that known so we can make appropriate arrangements – usually 9:15 am on a Thursday.
+Please call Lydia McAnerney to schedule a visit on a Thursday.

-When it comes time to make a decision about attending GRS, those students who have experienced a day at school have an easier time.
+When it comes time to make a decision about attending GRS, those students who have experienced a day or part of a day at school have an easier time.
 We especially encourage high school students to visit, even for a half day, as our program is quite different from a traditional high school.
-Visiting opportunities can be scheduled from October through May on Tuesday or Thursday for all students in grades 7 – 12.
+Visiting opportunities can be scheduled from October through May for all students in grades 7 – 12.
 We do not schedule visits for elementary students.
-They are encouraged to attend a tour or an observation with a parent/guardian during the school day.
+Younger students are encouraged to attend a tour or an observation with a parent/guardian during the school day.
 We do not schedule visits during testing in the fall or spring and there is no visiting for prospective Adolescent 1 – grades 7 or 8 – students in January during J-term.

-- Prospective 7 – 8th grade students spend a half or full day with a current student.
+- Prospective 7 – 8th grade students spend a half or full day with a current student on Fridays.

-- Prospective 9 – 10th grade students spend a half-day with a current student to attend an elective, two classes and independent work period, leaving at noon.
+- Prospective 9 – 10th grade students spend a half-day with a current student to attend an elective, two classes and independent work period, leaving at 11:45 on a Thursday or Friday.

 Please call Lydia McAnerney at 651-305-2780, ext 102 to schedule a visit.
 A Visitor Permission Form signed by a parent/guardian must be completed for each visitor.